Combodo/iTop/readme.txt

 Portal with Incident tickets: added rights on Incident for Portal users
 Portal: service type mapping can be an empty string Show the new setting portal_tickets in the default config file
+#853: When a list is configured directly from the table (NOT from the Dialog box), then these settings are not kept neither when creating a shortcut nor when opening the "configure this list" dialog
+#756: allow incidents and user request to be linked to 'closed' problems.
+Portal security enhancements:
+- ensure that a user can ony see the details of the ticket she/he is allowed to see, even if the id is typed manually
+- add a define'd filter to filter the drop-down lists of the search form for searching closed tickets.
+#851 Ampersand (aka '&') not welcomed in the setup wizard
+PHP Mail transport to allow 100% of recipients in BCC (regression introduced in 2.0.1)

 3.2.
 Known limitations (https://sourceforge.net/apps/trac/itop/report/3)